Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

+In the ideal scenario where $n_j\widehat{p}_j\sim \mathsf{B}(n_j,p_j)$ is exactly Binomial, the above upper confidence bound is valid with high probability by the Bernstein inequality (cf. Lemma \ref{lemma.bennett}), with tuning parameter $\gamma$ at most polylogarithmic in $T$.

-However, the above ideal scenario does not hold, mainly for the reason that each estimator $\widehat{p}_j$ is \emph{not} a normalized Binomial random variable.
+However, there are two catches of using the confidence bound \eqref{eq.coUCB}.
+First, we do not know $p_j$, so we need to replace it by the empirical estimator $\widehat{p}_j$ in \eqref{eq.coUCB}.
+Second, and more important, the above ideal scenario does not hold since each estimator $\widehat{p}_j$ is \emph{not} a normalized Binomial random variable.
 Specifically, the estimator at time $t$ is

-There is a dependence issue on the above estimator: conditioning on the bidder's bids $(b_1,\cdots,b_t)$, others' highest bids $(m_1,\cdots,m_t)$ are no longer mutually independent.
-In fact, the choice of $b_t$ in the IS-UCB policy depends on the previous probability estimates, and thus $b_t$ depends on $(m_s)_{s<t}$.
+As such, conditioned on the bids $(b_1,\cdots,b_t)$, the HOBs $(m_1,\cdots,m_t)$ are no longer mutually independent: the choice of $b_t$ in \eqref{eq.coUCB} depends on the previous probability estimates, and thus depends on $(m_s)_{s<t}$.
 As a result, we do not even have the unbiased property, i.e. $\bE[\widehat{p}_j^t] \neq p_j$ in general.
-This issue also arises in Remark \ref{remark:dependence}, where each individual estimate $\widehat{p}_j^t$ can be handled using the theory of self-normalized martingales.
-However, the martingale approach breaks down in the current scenario where we need to handle the concentration property of the sum $\sum_{j\ge i} \widehat{p}_j^t$, and it is highly challenging to establish the ``nearly independent'' nature among $\widehat{p}_j^t$ for different $j$.
+This issue also arises in the proof of Lemma \ref{lemma.concentration}, where each individual estimate $\widehat{p}_j^t$ can be handled using the theory of self-normalized martingales.
+However, the martingale approach breaks down in the current scenario where we need to handle the concentration property of the sum $\sum_{j\ge i} \widehat{p}_j^t$ due to the complex dependencies among $\widehat{p}_j^t$'s.
+To circumvent the dependence issue, we need a multi-layer algorithm to \emph{force} each estimator $\widehat{p}_j^t$ to be normalized Binomial and show that the desired theoretical guarantee on regret can still be obtained, which we discuss next.

-To circumvent the dependence issue, we propose a master algorithm to \emph{force} that each estimator $\widehat{p}_j^t$ be a normalized Binomial random variable.
-The high-level idea is that instead of using all past observations up to time $t$ for computation, the estimator $\widehat{p}_j^t$ is computed by a subset of the history $\Phi(t)\subseteq [t]$ with the key property that \emph{$(m_s)_{s\in \Phi(t)}$ are mutually independent conditioning on $(b_s)_{s\in \Phi(t)}$}.
-The details are presented in the following Section \ref{subsec.coUCB}.